inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 **REQUIREMENTS**
 1. Teraform Client
 2. GCP Account
-3. Google SDK - so that you can interact with the machines from your command line
+3. Google SDK - so that you can interact with the VMs from your command line
 <br><br>

-## GCP SERVICE ACCOUNTS
+## GCP ACCOUNT
+1. Create an account with your Google email ID
+2. Set up a project
+3. Set up a service account and authentication

+### SERVICE ACCOUNT AND AUTHENTICATION
 After you have created a GCP account and project, you'll need to set up a service account for Terraform.

 Service account: